Duke Energy Indiana files update for plant

 Duke Energy Indiana said that design modifications and growth in the scope of its Edwardsport coal gasification plant under construction in southwest Indiana are projected to add approximately $150 million, or 6 percent, to the project's $2.35 billion cost.

-The company filed the information with the Indiana Utility Regulatory Commission (IURC) as part of its semi-annual update.
+The company filed a cost update with the Indiana Utility Regulatory Commission (IURC) as part of its semi-annual update.

 Still to be determined is how much will need to be added over and above the $150 million as contingency funds necessary to complete a project of this size and type.
 Duke Energy Indiana is asking the commission to schedule a separate proceeding by next March, when most of the project's engineering will be complete, so that the company can provide a more detailed, revised cost estimate.

-The company will use the next few months to examine future cost projections associated with labor, engineering, procurement and plant start-up.
+The company will use the next few months to examine future cost projections associated with labor, engineering, procurement and plant start-up activities.
 After next spring, labor costs will be a key variable driving the final project cost.

 "We worked with General Electric, Bechtel and other design firms to perform an engineering study early on; however, as engineering progressed, the scope of the project has increased," said Duke Energy Indiana President Jim Stanley.